 7. Use Microwave Safe Dishes

-If you do see sparking inside of your microwave, then you should stop the microwave immediately.
+First, if you see sparking inside of your microwave, then you should stop the microwave immediately.

-Then, you should check to see if the rack is improperly installed and if it is coming into contact with the walls of the microwave at any point.
+Then, check to see if the rack is improperly installed and if it is coming into contact with the walls of the microwave at any point.

-Also keep in mind, that microwaves are usually designed to work with the specific rack that came with the unit.
+Also, keep in mind that microwaves are usually designed to work with the specific rack that comes with the unit.
 So, using a different metal rack may cause additional issues.
-Personally, I would avoid using a metal rack other than the original one that came with the microwave.
+Avoid using a metal rack other than the original one that came with the microwave.

 How Can a Microwave Have a Metal Rack?

-Alright, now for the curious minds, let’s talk about how a microwave is able to have a metal rack in the first place.
+Alright, now for the curious minds, let’s talk about how a microwave can have a metal rack in the first place.

-Microwave racks avoid contact with the microwave’s metal siding, because it is elevated, and held in place with plastic hooks.
-And microwave racks are also designed to avoid the types of edges that encourage sparking.
+Microwave racks avoid contact with the microwave’s metal walls because it is elevated and held in place with plastic clips or rubber clips.
+Microwave racks are also designed to avoid the types of edges that encourage sparking.

 There is a lot of science that goes into all of this, but that is the simplified explanation.
 If you’d like a deeper understanding, below is a great video from the Huffington Post, which illustrates how the microwaves emitted by a microwave oven, can create sparks with certain shapes of metal.